Death Does Not Exist

 Death Does Not Exist (La mort n'existe pas) is a 2025 animated drama film written and directed by Félix Dufour-Laperrière.

+Summary

 The film centres on Hélène, an activist who abandons her colleagues after they fail in an armed attack against a wealthy target; isolated in the wilderness, she becomes haunted by Manon, a former member of the group who challenges Hélène to reconsider her values and convictions.

+Production

 The film's voice cast includes Karelle Tremblay, Barbara Ulrich, Zeneb Blanchet, Mattis Savard-Verhoeven and Irène Dufour.

+Release

 An excerpt from the film was screened as a work in progress at the 2024 Annecy International Animation Film Festival.
 The full film had its world premiere at the Directors Fortnight section of the 2025 Cannes Film Festival on May 15, 2025.

-Critical response
+Reception

 Nikki Baughan of Screen Daily wrote that "there is a hallucinogenic quality to the painstakingly hand-drawn two-dimensional animation, whose simple appearance belies a wealth of detail.
 He uses a muted palette with pops of colour, and, while Hélène takes on the solid hues of her surroundings, Manon and Marc appear as ethereal outlines, blurring the boundary between character and backdrop."

 For That Shelf, Courtney Small wrote that "arguably one of the most stunning animated works in recent years, there is much to like in this film.
 Death Does Not Exist may not provide answers to the questions it contemplates, but Dufour-Laperrière at least wants the viewers to get the conversation started.
 Most of us may not be afforded second chances like Hélène, but that doesn’t mean we cannot make the most of the one we have now.
 As the film alludes, the worst thing one can do in the face of inequality is nothing, which is a different type of murder.